pdbro2k/pydanceweb/README.md

 - make it possible to redraw the heats from the tournament desk heat view
 - make it possible to add competitors to running sections
 - make it possible to also use rule 10 for additional awards
-- make it possible to have a general look round without letting the adjudicators give crosses to all competitors
 - make it possible to add a redance round